maherou/Teaching/Archive/ATaleOfThreeCS373Students-pre-Fall-2023.md

 ---

-**Narrator:**  Welcome to a glimpse into the future of three CS373 students.
-Let’s take a look at how each student—poised to depart the sheltered life of college in the near future—fares in the capstone course of the Computer Science major.
+**Narrator:**  Welcome to a glimpse into the future of three CS373, or capstone, students.
+Let’s take a look at how each student—-poised to depart the sheltered life of college in the near future-—fares in the capstone course of the Computer Science major.

 **Null:**  Hi, I’m Student 0, but my friends call me Null.
 You can call me Null, ‘cuz you’re my friends, right?